Jesus Crispin Remulla: Alleged payment and red-tagging of Robredo supporters

 Remulla further stated that there were leftist student activists who joined the crowd.
 He alleged that these students were supposedly trained by the National Democratic Front, a leftist organization with ties to the Communist Party of the Philippines.
 He also alleged that Robredo had come to an agreement with the communists as well.
 Remulla was also joined by presidential candidate and provincemate Ping Lacson who, upon reading an article about Remulla's allegations, tweeted a warning about the dangers of a coalition government with the communists.

 Robredo has since denied these claims and decried the red-tagging of Remulla's fellow "Caviteños" (term used to describe individuals from the province of Cavite), describing such red-tagging and accusations of vote-buying as an insult to Remulla's provincemates.

-Remulla is a supporter of presidential candidate Bongbong Marcos.
-Together with the incumbent governor of Cavite Jonvic Remulla, Jesus Crispin has actively campaigned for Marcos.
+Remulla supported presidential candidate Bongbong Marcos in the 2022 presidential election.
+Together with his brother, then-Cavite governor Jonvic Remulla, Jesus Crispin actively campaigned for Marcos.